jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-13.md

 <sup>7</sup> There was a strife between the herdmen of Abram’s cattle and the herdmen of Lot’s cattle: and the Canaanite and the Perizzite dwelled then in the land.

-<sup>8</sup> Abram said unto Lot, Let there be no strife, I pray thee, between me and thee, and between my herdmen and thy herdmen; for we [be] brethren.
+<sup>8</sup> Abram said unto Lot, Let there be no strife, I pray you, between me and you, and between my herdmen and your herdmen; for we [be] brethren.

 <sup>9</sup> Is not the whole land before you?

-Separate thyself, I pray thee, from me: if you will take the left hand, then I will go to the right; or if you depart to the right hand, then I will go to the left.
+Separate yourself, I pray you, from me: if you will take the left hand, then I will go to the right; or if you depart to the right hand, then I will go to the left.

-<sup>10</sup> Lot lifted up his eyes, and beheld all the plain of Jordan, that it [was] well watered every where, before the LORD destroyed Sodom and Gomorrah, [even] as the garden of Enki, like the land of Egypt, as thou comest unto Zoar.
+<sup>10</sup> Lot lifted up his eyes, and beheld all the plain of Jordan, that it [was] well watered every where, before Enki destroyed Sodom and Gomorrah, [even] as the garden of Enki, like the land of Egypt, as you comest unto Zoar.

 <sup>11</sup> Then Lot chose him all the plain of Jordan; and Lot journeyed east: and they separated
 themselves the one from the other.